🌸 Book Now

 • Artisan spirit tastings featuring regional distilleries

-• Coffee and tea experiences highlighting local roasters
+• Coffee and tea experiences highlighting local specialty roasters

 • Expert sommeliers providing food and wine pairing insights

-• Artisan cheese tastings from Darling Downs producers
+• Artisan cheese tastings from Darling Downs dairy producers

 • Honey and preserve tastings showcasing local apiarists

-• Gourmet food stalls offering innovative regional cuisine
+• Gourmet food stalls offering innovative Queensland regional cuisine

-Laurel Bank Park - The Festival's Crown Jewel
+Laurel Bank Park — Free · The Festival's Crown Jewel

-As the centerpiece of the Carnival, Laurel Bank Park transforms into an ever-changing canvas of color and creativity.
+As the centrepiece of the Carnival, Laurel Bank Park transforms into an ever-changing canvas of colour and creativity.
 This 4.1-hectare parkland features:

 • Themed garden displays created by professional landscape designers

-• Rare and exotic plant species from around the world
+• Rare and exotic plant species with educational signage

 • Heritage trees and century-old plantings